CoughDrop/coughdrop_desktop/README.md

 - Most dependencies will get installed via `npm install`
 - Acapela voices requires dll files from the vendor, voice and language files will be stored in user profile directories as downloaded
 - LC Technologies requires a vendor-provided dll file, uses contents of `edge` folder
-- Tobii EyeX requires dll from vendor
+- Tobii EyeX requires dll and other files from the vendor
 - Compiling node modules for (`eyex`, `acapela`) is super gross, half of it is my fault and the other half I blame on node-gyp and windows not playing nice together.
-- The `www` folder is populated with compiled content from the main coughdrop repository
+- The `www` folder is populated with compiled content from the main coughdrop repository, as well as some helper libraries that are used by the main app's `capabilities.js` file.

 ## Building